Law school applications: Nuts and bolts of tuition and financial aid

 Every school publishes its current tuition figures on its website.
 Each school also calculates and publishes its annual “cost of attendance,” or COA (sometimes referred to as the “student budget”).
 This figure includes actual costs for tuition, fees, and school-provided health insurance, as well as estimated costs for books, rent, and food.
 It does not include transportation costs, entertainment, credit card debt service, or car payments.
 The COA gives you both a good gauge for your possible overall costs (should you receive no financial aid), but also indicates the amount the school will certify you to borrow from the federal government (or, in some cases, private sources).
 The school’s COA, minus any scholarships you receive, any savings you currently have, and any anticipated earnings, equals the amount you’ll be able to borrow.

 Scholarship offers—most of which are merit-based these days—can vary widely from school to school.
 So you can’t really compare the cost of different schools until you receive your scholarship offers—in other words, “sticker price” is just the starting point, not the ending point in comparing costs.
 That said, as you might imagine based on your UMass experience, public schools generally have a lower posted tuition than private schools, but have less money to offer in scholarships.
-As of summer 2023, posted tuitions at ABA-accredited schools ranged from just over $15,000 to well over $75,000.
+As of summer 2024, posted tuition and required fees at ABA-accredited schools ranged from just over $15,000 to over $85,000.
 Note that publics are not always that much less expensive: Berkeley (public) is within a couple thousand of Stanford (private).
 Similarly, cost doesn’t always follow ranking or selectivity — many less selective schools can be nearly as pricey as the more elite schools.

 At most schools, you do not need to apply for the merit-based scholarships.
 Rather, law schools will offer you discounts at or near the time of your admission based on the attractiveness of your LSAT and GPA (and very occasionally other factors) to their overall profile.
 (See our scholarships page for much more detail.)
 But need-based aid—both scholarships and loans—requires an application.